 All in all, I had a brilliant time and it was so interesting getting to see behind the scenes in a radio studio.
 I think my favourite part definitely had to be discussing whether Margaret Atwood is BTS #ARMY.
 I mean I can't really see it but just imagine if she was! 😂 And even though I almost went into cardiac arrest from nerves, I would jump at the chance to do it again.
 If you ever get the opportunity to do it, you absolutely should!

 And if you would like to listen to my interview on The Evening Show, you can access it here via BBC Sounds.
 As the link expires in couple of weeks, I've uploaded a recording to this blog post that you can listen to directly.
-Just hit the play button below!
+Just hit the play button on the video above!